 Using iftop to Test Speed on a Network Interface

 Iftop lets you view network speed for a defined interface.
-The tool shows a similar output to what tcptrack provides.
+The tool produces output similar to that of TCPtrack.

 To install iftop, run this command: